awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-events-rule-tag.md

 # AWS::Events::Rule Tag<a name="aws-properties-events-rule-tag"></a>

-A key\-value pair associated with an AWS resource\.
-In EventBridge, rules and event buses support tagging\.
+A key\-value pair associated with an ECS Target of an EventBridge rule\.
+The tag will be propagated to ECS by EventBridge when starting an ECS task based on a matched event\.

+**Important**
+Currently, tags are only available when using ECS with EventBridge\.

 ## Syntax<a name="aws-properties-events-rule-tag-syntax"></a>